“Can I Wear Eyelash Extensions with Contact Lenses?”

 Aftercare Considerations for Contact Lens Wearers

-At Lash Affair, we've worked with thousands of contact lens wearers, and with the right precautions, they enjoy their extensions just as much as anyone else.
-Don't let contacts stop you or your clients from getting the lashes they want.
+At Lash Affair, I have worked with thousands of contact lens wearers since 2009, and with the right precautions they enjoy their extensions just as much as anyone else.
+Remove contacts before the appointment, wait a few hours to reinsert, switch to dailies if you can, use preservative-free drops, and cleanse nightly.
+That is the playbook.

 Leave a comment